baylahnm/nbcon-v0/supabase/email-templates/README.md

 # Supabase Email Templates

-This directory contains all email templates for NBCON PRO, ready to be uploaded to Supabase Dashboard.
+This directory contains all email templates for nbcon.ai, ready to be uploaded to Supabase Dashboard.

 ## Templates